thai-shriya/leetcode/leetcode_log.md

 - [2025-02-08] Solved: Delete Nodes From Linked List Present in Array (java)
 - [2025-02-09] Solved: Count Number of Bad Pairs (java)
 - [2025-02-10] Solved: Clear Digits (java)
+- [2025-02-12] Solved: Max Sum of a Pair With Equal Sum of Digits (java)